Grilled Chicken Leg Quarters with Tomato White Bean Salad

 Tomato White Bean Salad

-- 2 tbsp extra virgin olive oil your best!
+• 2 tablespoon extra virgin olive oil, your best!

-- 1 tbsp minced or finely diced shallot
+• 1 tablespoon minced or finely diced shallot

 Instructions